codacy/codacy-eslint/README.md

 npm run generateDocs
 ```

+## Test changes to codacy-seed locally
+You may need to test changes that comes from our [codacy-engine-typescript-seed](https://github.com/codacy/codacy-engine-typescript-seed).

+1. Create a package with your changes on the seed:
+    * Don't forget to update the dependencies: `npm install`
+    * Compile the library: `npm run compile`
+    * Package the library: `npm pack`
+        > This should generate a codacy-seed-0.0.1.tgz on your codacy-seed repository

+2. Copy the `codacy-seed-0.0.1.tgz` into the root of this repository

+3. Install the package: `npm install codacy-seed-0.0.1.tgz`

+4. Update Dockerfile and `.dockerignore` so you copy the `codacy-seed-0.0.1.tgz` inside the docker you will be building
+    *  Add `!codacy-seed-0.0.1.tgz` to your `.dockerignore`
+    *  Add the package to the docker before `RUN npm install`: `COPY codacy-seed-0.0.1.tgz ./`
+    *  Remove multi-stage docker steps
+        *  Lines from `FROM node:$NODE_IMAGE_VERSION` to `RUN rm -rf /package.json /package-lock.json`
+        > This way you skip copying the files to the other docker, and another `npm install`

+5. Publish your docker locally as normal: `docker build -t codacy-eslint:local .`

 ## What is Codacy

 [Codacy](https://www.codacy.com/) is an Automated Code Review Tool that monitors your technical debt, helps you improve your code quality, teaches best practices to your developers, and helps you save time in Code Reviews.